kiyoon/version-pioneer/README.md

 - Works with any language, not just Python.
 - Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4`.
 Useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.

-## 🚦 Usage
+## 🚦 Usage (with build backend hooks)

-Now that we understand how it works
+For `setuptools`, `hatchling` and `pdm-backend`, you can configure using the provided plugins.
+Below section describe how they work, so you can customise the behaviour by making your own hook as well, if you wish!

 1. Copy-paste [`src/version_pioneer/_version.py`](src/version_pioneer/_version.py) to your project.
 2. Customise `_version.py` to your needs.
 For example, style of the version string can be configured in `class VersionPioneerConfig`.